 While translating this document from hungarian i tried to look up the word kalács without success.
 In hungarian kalács is an entire group of sweet foods.
 Some words that have similar meanings in English are milk-loaf, and tommy.
 My mother calls it traditional cake from Torockó.
 My cousin calls it Hungarian Sweet Bread.

 The taste of this cake, with cinnamon and raisins is especially unique.
-Anybody who ever tastes it, will always remember the sweet taste of this kalács.
+Anyone who eats some, will always remember the sweet taste of this kalács.
 The presented recipe is not necessarily identical to the original recipe from Torockó.
 The quantities are different, and in Torockó the cake is bigger and is cooked in a brick oven.

 All the images can be magnified by clicking on them.
-To play the videos you need flash, or they can be saved by clicking on the icons.
+The videos can be played by clicking on them, or they can be downloaded by clicking on the icons.

 - 2.5 deciliter (1 mug) milk